Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/_index.md

 title: "OpenVMS: Installation and operation"
 linkTitle: "Installation and operation OpenVMS"
 weight: 140
---- This documentation provides information to aide you in installing, updating, upgrading, or migrating {{< TransferCFT/axwayvariablesComponentShortName  >}}.
+---This documentation provides information to aide you in installing, updating, upgrading, or migrating {{< TransferCFT/axwayvariablesComponentShortName  >}}.

 ## About {{< TransferCFT/axwayvariablesComponentLongName  >}}

-Transfer CFT is the file transfer component in the Axway Managed File Transfer solution, and provides a multi- platform, high- volume, file and message transfer service.
+Transfer CFT is the file transfer component in the Axway Managed File Transfer solution, and provides a multi-platform, high-volume, file and message transfer service.
 This documentation explains how to install, configure, and manage Transfer CFT.

 For more information on Axway products, visit [www.axway.com](https://www.axway.com/en).